willemw12/get_iplayer_downloader/README.md

 ### Debian/Ubuntu package

-__Warning: this does not work.
-Distutils command "bdist_deb" in package "python-stdeb" is not available for Python 3.__
+__Warning: this may not work.
+Distutils command "bdist_deb" in package "python-stdeb" is required for Python 3.__

 Install build and package tools (run as root)